-Diggiddy Doggy Daycare
+Diggidy Doggy Daycare

-Divine Dog Grooming Salon
+Divine Dog Grooming Saloon

 Dog-Friendly Parks & Beaches

-- Altona Dog Beach | Go west, young man – dogs are peaceful there.
-Altona Dog Beach has plenty of water bowls and bins though it’s probably best to bring your own poop bags.
+Altona Dog Beach | West is best, and Altona Beach is providing us with the goods.
+It has plenty of water bowls and bins though it’s probably best to bring your own poop bags.

-- Caulfield Dog Park | Located in Princess Park in Caulfield South, the off-leash Caulfield Dog Park is so popular it basically enables dog speed-dating.
+Caulfield Dog Park | Located in Princess Park in Caulfield South, the off-leash Caulfield Dog Park is so popular it basically enables dog speed-dating.

-- Citizens Park | A destination for dog lovers in Richmond as well as local footy and cricket teams, dogs are allowed off-leash when the grounds are not in use.
+Citizens Park | A destination for dog lovers in Richmond as well as local footy and cricket teams, dogs are allowed off-leash when the grounds are not in use.

-- St Kilda Dog Beach | Technically there are three spots along the St Kilda foreshore that permit pooches to roam free, but we like the West Beach the best.
+St Kilda Dog Beach | Technically there are three spots along the St Kilda foreshore that permit dogs to roam free, but we like the West Beach the best.

 And if you're looking for the best food, and treats for your doggo friend, look no further than The Pet Grocer in South Melbourne.